Your manufacturing company likely has business goals which include growing revenue, margins, and profits, as well as beating out the competition.

 - Sharing Data: The information that comes from an IoT system about production and equipment conditions can be shared beyond the manufacturing plant floor.
 Equipment often has an HMI (Human Machine Interface), or a screen from which users can view status information.
 However, that data is often not available outside of the shop floor.
 Utilizing the “Internet” portion of the Internet of Things allows maintenance technicians, management, and business leaders to see important data as needed.

 Once the IoT system is in place, people across the organization can use the deeper, more useful data from equipment, manufacturing processes, and other areas of the business to drive decisions and actions.
-This is where the data becomes valuable information, and thereby becomes the differentiator in moving the business to the next level of growth in revenue, margins and profit, and also in competitive advantage.
+This is where the data becomes valuable information, and thereby becomes the differentiator in moving the business to the next level of growth in revenue, margins, profit, and also in competitive advantage.